-(8) Transactions in other jurisdictions Transactions on markets in other jurisdictions, including markets formally linked to a domestic market, may expose you to additional risk.
+(6) Transactions in other jurisdictions Transactions on markets in other jurisdictions, including markets formally linked to a domestic market, may expose you to additional risk.
 Such markets may be subject to regulation, which may offer different or diminished investor protection.
 Before you trade, you should enquire about any rules relevant to your particular transactions.
 Your local regulatory authority will be unable to compel the enforcement of the rules of regulatory authorities or markets in other jurisdictions where your transactions have been effected.
-You should ask the firm with which you deal for details about the types of redress available in both your home jurisdiction and other relevant jurisdictions before you start to trade.

-(9) Currency risks The profit or loss in transactions in foreign currency-denominated contracts (whether they are traded in your own or another jurisdiction) will be affected by fluctuations in currency rates where there is a need to convert from the currency denomination of the contract to another currency, 10.
-Trading is a need to Convert from the Currency unconstruction of the Conflact to almost Currency.
-In Trading facilities Most open-outcry and electronic trading facilities are supported by computer-based component systems for the order-routing, execution, matching, registration or clearing of trades.
+You should ask the firm with which you deal for details about the types of redress available in both your home jurisdiction and other relevant jurisdictions before you - (7) Currency risks The profit or loss in transactions in foreign currency-denominated contracts (whether they are traded in your own or another jurisdiction) will be affected by fluctuations in currency rates where there is a need to convert from the currency denomina-tion of the contract to another currency.
+10. Trading facilities Most open-outcry and electronic trading facilities are supported by computer-based component systems for the order-routing, execution, matching, registration or clearing of trades.
 As with all facilities and systems, they are vulnerable to temporary disruption or failure.
 Your ability to recover certain losses may be subject to limits on liability imposed by the system provider, the market, the clearing house and/or member firms.
-Such limits may vary: you should ask the firm with which you deal for details in this respect.
-(11) Electronic trading Trading on an electronic trading system may differ not only from trading in an open-outcry market but also from trading on other electronic trading systems.
+Such limits may vary: you should ask the firm with which you deal for details in this respect. - (8) Electronic trading Trading on an electronic trading system may differ not only from trading in an open-outcry market but also from trading on other electronic trading systems.
 If you undertake transactions on an electronic trading system, you will be exposed to risks associated with the system including the failure of hardware and software.
-The result of any system failure may be that your order is either not executed according to your instructions or is not executed at all.

-(12) Off-exchange transactions In some jurisdictions, and only then in restricted circumstances, firms are permitted to effect off-exchange transactions.
+The result of any system failure may be that your order is either not executed according to your instructions or is not executed at all - (9) Off-exchange transactions In some jurisdictions, and only then in restricted circumstances, firms are permitted to effect off-exchange transactions.
 The firm with which you deal may be acting as your counterparty to the transaction.
 It may be difficult or impossible to liquidate an existing position, to assess the value, to determine a fair price or to assess the exposure to risk.
 For these reasons, these transactions may involve increased risks.
 Off-exchange transactions may be less regulated or subject to a separate regulatory regime.
 Before you undertake such transactions, you should familiarize yourself with applicable rules and attendant risks.